Overview

 If you're setting up the CLI for the first time, authenticate with your LiveKit Cloud account:

-lk cloud authNavigate to the Sandbox page to view your existing sandboxes, or enable the token server from Settings.
+lk cloud authNavigate to the Sandbox page to view or delete existing sandboxes, or enable the token server from Settings .

 Moving to production

-When you're ready to move on from the prototyping stage and own the code yourself, every sandbox app can be cloned to your local machine, ready for customization.
-The quickest way to do this is via the LiveKit CLI:
+When you're ready to move on from the prototyping stage and own the code yourself, every existing sandbox app can be cloned to your local machine, ready for customization.
+The quickest way to create a new agent project is via the LiveKit CLI:

 lk agent init my-agent --template agent-starter-python